miztiik/flask-news-app/README.md

 ```

 ### About the Code
-Python Flask app to fetch latest news from a variety of sources
+Python Flask application to fetch latest news from a variety of sources

 ### News Fetcher
 The `__init__.py` has the RSS feed parser code and the various RSS links to new media sites hardcoded along with the `news relevancy timeline`